-The Learning Experience-Before/After Care Program
+Before/After Care Program

-Mission: To provide children with a positive and safe environment before and after school while helping children to become well-rounded individuals socially, mentally, physically using games, activities and arts crafts, and positive reinforcement.
+Mission: To provide children with a positive and safe environment before and after school while helping children to become well-rounded individuals socially, mentally, and physically using games, activities, arts/crafts, and positive reinforcement.

-Goals: The program continues to teach children the same educational goals that they learn in the classroom while having fun.
-It is our goal to help with motor skills, rhyming, and handwriting, learn of shapes and color, letters and numbers but using a fun technique.
-Our staff is highly trained and gifted to work with preschool and school age children.
-We are an extension of what goes on in the classroom to help your child to succeed and reach their goals during the school year.
+Goals: The program reinforces the same educational goals learned in the classroom while having fun.
+Our staff is trained to work with preschool and school age children.
+The program is an extension of the school day and is designed to help children to succeed and reach their goals during the school year.

-Homework: Our highly trained staff will assist students with homework as needed to ensure they are learning all they can while in our program.
+Homework: Our trained staff may assist students with homework while in our program.